Christmas Carols for Children

 Christmas is a time of special music.
 There are songs of every kind for this time of the year.
 For those who see the magic of the Yuletide season most clearly through the eyes of children, there are plenty of great kids carols to go around.

 Singing with kids make Christmas celebrations all the more enjoyable and lively.

 Here are some of my favourites.
 Come on, gather around and sing some Christmas songs.

 I Saw Mommy Kissing Santa Claus

-For many years now, fathers have been dressing up in white beards and red suits around the Christmastime.
-It was Tommie Connor who wrote this little song in 1952 and he was lucky enough to have 12-year old Jimmy Boyd record it, in a version that sold nearly 2 million copies in the first year.
+For many years now, fathers have been dressing up in white beards and red suits around the Christmas time.
+It was Tommie Connor who wrote this little song in 1952 and he was lucky enough to have 12-yea- old Jimmy Boyd record it in a version that sold nearly 2 million copies in the first year.

-In 1932 J. Fred Coots and Haven Gillespie wrote the words and music of this song but no music publisher was interested in the song because it was a "kiddie tune" and kiddie tunes were known to be uncommercial.
+In 1932, J. Fred Coots and Haven Gillespie wrote the words and music of this song, but no music publisher was interested in the song because it was a kiddie tune; kiddie tunes were known to be uncommercial.